-Meeting Our 6 Basic Human Needs During This Time of Uncertainty
+Meeting Our 6 Basic Human Needs

 During these times of instability and even chaos, each of us reacts to what is happening around us in a slightly different way.
 For some of us we might be experiencing different reactions from our employees, from our leaders, from our families and other people in our circles.
 And for some of us we might be wondering why different people take such a different response to what is happening.
 So, I wanted to share some information that we use in our leadership trainings to help leaders’ coach and guide their teams through any kind of change or area of resistance.
 What we focus on is the 6 basic human needs.
 Science has proven that as human beings we have 6 basic human needs that need to be fulfilled for us to feel safe and to be in a good mental state.

 As leaders during tough times whether in our businesses, in our communities, or in our families I believe it’s important for us to understand these human needs so that we can better support the people around us when they are struggling.

 The first basic human need is certainty which is the assurance that you will be able to avoid pain and gain pleasure.
 In this time of so much uncertainty this is a human need that is not being met for much of the population.
 But as leaders, being aware of this, we can bring some level of certainty to the people around us.
 Even if it’s in small ways, how can we get our teams involved in making decisions or solving problems within our business that we can control, how can we get our kids and our families involved in this new way of life or adapted to the change that is happening in our homes?
 We can provide certainty even in the face of uncertainty from other factors that are occurring.

 “Allow people around you to challenge themselves in different ways, learn a new skill.”